 - Identify three reasons demonstration in an initial eye gaze assessment is important

-Presenter: Lindsey Frohn, M.S., CCC-SLP has over 6 years of experience as a pediatric speech-language pathologist.
-While working with a wide variety of diagnoses and disorders, she developed a passion for AAC to increase her patients’ abilities to communicate successfully.
-She is a member of the Tobii Dynavox Learning Team where she develops and conducts internal and customer training, creates implementation resources, and presents at conferences about AAC topics.
+Presenter: Lindsey Frohn, M.S., CCC-SLP is a speech-language pathologist experienced in a rehabilitation setting working with a wide variety of diagnoses and disorders including TBI, stroke, Down syndrome, and autism.
+Lindsey developed a passion for AAC early in her career to increase her patients’ abilities to communicate successfully.
+She is a member of the Tobii Dynavox Learning Team where she develops and conducts trainings, creates implementation resources, and presents at conferences about AAC topics.

 Disclosures: Financial Disclosure: Lindsey is a full-time employee of Tobii Dynavox.
 Non-financial Disclosure: Lindsey has no relevant non-financial relationships.
 Content Disclosure: Because of the unique characteristics of our product, this presentation will focus exclusively on the Tobii Dynavox product line and will not include information about other communication or educational products.